Groundwater Science Priorities

 Regional groundwater-flow model

 A significant deficiency in the current management of Maryland's groundwater resources is the inability to assess the cumulative impacts of the many thousands of pumping wells and to make predictions on future conditions.
 To remove this impediment to more effective resource management and planning, a regional groundwater-flow model needs to be developed.
 The model will simulate flow through the entire Coastal Plain aquifer system with the ability to focus on smaller areas.
+A comphrehensive, regional groundwater-flow model would provide the best means for assessing aquifer recharge and long-term resource sustainability.

 Water quality is an essential component of water supply.
 Identifying areas of degraded water quality will help insure that Maryland's citizens are supplied with water of good quality.
 A significant amount of groundwater-quality data that could be very useful for water management are stored in federal, state, and local databases; however, the data may not be easily accessible.
 Developing a user interface to access the data spatially and with the correct aquifer assignments would be of great benefit.